MarkiZdeGenerAt/Smart-Dashboard/docs/INSTALLATION.md

 Entities are grouped by area when possible; if no areas are available they are placed in a single "Auto Detected" room.
 Within each area the devices are organized into light, climate, multimedia and sensor sections to create a cleaner layout.
+If you notice duplicate cards after customizing rooms, mark the generated "Auto Detected" room with `hidden: true` or remove domains you do not need from the configuration.

 Set the `SHI_LANG` environment variable (for example `en`, `ru`, `bg`, or `es`) to generate the dashboard in a different language.